telerik/ajax-docs/controls/window/how-to/opening-a-radwindow-from-within-a-radwindow.md

 ---
 title: Opening a RadWindow from Within a RadWindow
-page_title: Opening a RadWindow from Within a RadWindow | UI for ASP.NET AJAX Documentation
+page_title: Opening a RadWindow from Within a RadWindow | RadWindow for ASP.NET AJAX Documentation
 description: Opening a RadWindow from Within a RadWindow
 slug: window/how-to/opening-a-radwindow-from-within-a-radwindow
 tags: opening,a,radwindow,from,within,a,radwindow